tonghuikang/blog/_posts/2024-12-29-competitive-programming-and-superintelligence.md

 If we successfully develop this supercommunity, we are likely to invent elegant problems that we have not invented.
 We might also discover algorithms that have not been discovered.
 We will also irrefutably demonstrate the ability of LLMs to create new knowledge.

+Ilya promised to pursue safe superintelligence in a straight shot in SSI.inc that he cofounded.
+I would expect something like the competitive programming supercommunity to be their first release.

 This would be the first superhuman system that reproduces and advances scientific knowledge.